A Better Future Built on the Dedication and Determination of Families

 While AHRC Nassau remains focused on creating a future of increased inclusion and understanding of intellectual and developmental disabilities, we honor the vision and efforts of those advocates who came before us and set the cornerstones of our organization.

 Our history begins with determined parents seeking to build a better future for their children.
 Seventy years ago, life for a person with developmental disabilities was limited.
-There there existed no universal right to education, there were no required accessibility features for public buildings or streets and there was a pervasive belief that people with disabilities could not be productive members in the workforce.
+There existed no universal right to education, there were no required accessibility features for public buildings or streets and there was a pervasive belief that people with disabilities could not be productive members in the workforce.
 As a result, people with intellectual and developmental disabilities were hidden away at home or relegated to institutions, segregated by a society who believed they were incapable of being educated or included.

 In July 1949, a young mother, Ann Greenberg, rejected this condition for her son and placed an ad in a local newspaper inviting other parents of children with special needs to come together and start a nursery school.
 One of the first responses was from Margaret Reiss, a mother of a three-year-old daughter with an intellectual disability, who became one of the nine original members of AHRC New York City.